wuweiweiwu/blog/posts/practical-typescript-generics.md

 ---
 title: Practical TypeScript Generics
-description: Some real world examples of TypeScript generic types at work
+description: Some real-world examples of TypeScript generic types at work
 date: 2022-10-21
 tags: typescript
 layout: layouts/post.njk
 draft: true
 ---

 It's been ten years since TypeScript was first released to the public.
 Since then, tons of developers have gradually adopted it, both in personal projects and at work.
-One of the more confusing and complex aspects of TypeScript is it's support for generic types.
+One of the more confusing and complex aspects of TypeScript is its support for generic types.
 Generics can be described as "type variables".
 They can be used to create classes, functions, and types that make it easier to write reusable code.
-This blog post dives into a couple of TypeScript generic utilities and use cases that I've found to be invaluable.
+This blog post dives into a couple of TypeScript generic utilities and use cases that I've found invaluable.

 ## Generic Predicate Function

 Say in your application logic, you need to filter out falsy values from an array.
-How can you do that in a type safe way?
+How can you do that in a type-safe way?
 I'd reach for [`Array.prototype.filter`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter), where you can pass in a predicate function to filter out falsy values.
 The implementation would be something like the following:

 ```ts twoslash
 const possibleNullishValues = [null, "1", "2"];